Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Abstract

 \section{Abstract}

-We point out the existence of transition from partial to global generalized synchronization (GS) in symmetrically coupled regular networks (array, ring, global and star) of distinctly different time-delay systems of different orders using the auxiliary system approach and the mutual false nearest neighbor method.
-It is established that there exist a common GS manifold even in an ensemble of structurally nonidentical time-delay systems with different fractal dimensions and we find that GS occurs simultaneously with phase synchronization (PS) in these networks.
-We calculate the maximal transverse Lyapunov exponent to evaluate the asymptotic stability of the complete synchronization manifold of each of the main and the corresponding auxiliary systems, which, in turn, ensures the stability of the GS manifold between the main systems.
-Further we also estimate the correlation coefficient and the correlation of probability of recurrence to establish the relation between GS and PS.
-We also deduce an analytical stability condition for partial and global GS using the Krasovskii-Lyapunov theory.
+We point out the existence of a transition from partial to global generalized synchronization (GS) in symmetrically coupled structurally different time-delay systems of different orders using the auxiliary system approach and the mutual false nearest neighbor method.
+The present authors have recently reported that there exists a common GS manifold even in an ensemble of structurally nonidentical scalar time-delay systems with different fractal dimensions and shown that GS occurs simultaneously with phase synchronization (PS).
+In this paper we confirm that the above result is not confined just to scalar one-dimensional time-delay systems alone but there exists a similar type of transition even in the case of time-delay systems with different orders.
+We calculate the maximal transverse Lyapunov exponent to evaluate the asymptotic stability of the complete synchronization manifold of each of the main and the corresponding auxiliary systems, which in turn ensures the stability of the GS manifold between the main systems.
+Further we estimate the correlation coefficient and the correlation of probability of recurrence to establish the relation between GS and PS.
+We also calculate the mutual false nearest neighbor parameter which doubly confirms the occurrence of the global GS manifold.

 \keywords{partial generalized synchronization; global generalized synchronization, structurally different time-delay systems; networks of time-delay systems.}